birthdayboycaleb/mlb-payroll-efficiency/README.md

 1. Cleaned and filtered the source data with Pandas.
 2. Checked data types, missing values, and duplicate team-season records.
-3. Created seven payroll, performance, and efficiency metrics.
+3. Created seven calculated fields for payroll, performance, and efficiency.
 4. Loaded the cleaned data into SQLite and analyzed it with SQL.
 5. Built an interactive Tableau dashboard with a season filter.